Fat Joe To Auction Off Louis Vuitton x Air Force 1’s For Charity - NewsBreak

 For a while now sneakerheads have been patiently waiting for those Louis Vuitton x Air Force 1’s that Virgil Abloh designed before his untimely passing (R.I.P.).
 Now we’re getting word that Fat Joe will be hosting a live charity auction for an Air Force 1 bundle and those LV exclusives will be a part of the collection.

-On Wednesday (June 29) Fat Joe a.k.a Joey Crack will be linking up with @_Mayor to not only auction off some exclusive kicks but also giveaway some goodies to heads tuning into the Mayor’s channel .
+On Wednesday (June 29) Fat Joe a.k.a Joey Crack will be linking up with @_Mayor to not only auction off some exclusive kicks but also giveaway some goodies to heads tuning in.
 Y’all know damn well if someone’s giving away sneakers we gonna be in the building, b.

 10 MYSTERY BOXES – 5 GIVEAWAYS, 5 AUCTIONS.
 9 PAIRS OF ME AND FAT JOES AF1S + ONE GOLDEN TICKET.